Coverage is subject to the specific terms of the member's benefit plan.

 - SCD in a first degree relative (e.g., sibling, parent or child) with hypertrophic cardiomyopathy; or

-- LV/septal thickness greater than three (3) cm; or
+- LV/septal thickness greater than three (3) cm in adults; or

 - Abnormal exercise blood pressure (BP) including failure BP to rise greater than 25mmHg from baseline or decrease less than10mmHg from the maximal BP during exercise.

 WCD for any other indications will be considered not medically necessary.

 “Coverage beyond 90 days for an additional 30 days will be given individual consideration based upon additional documentation.